maanmehta/TreeHsBeginAndro_StormyWeather/README.md

 ## 2.2 onRefresh using SwipeRefreshLayout
 ![SwipeRefresh1](https://raw.githubusercontent.com/maanmehta/screenshots/master/stormy/SwipeRefresh1.png)

-Used SwipeRefreshLayout to implement the functionality where the user can 'swipe or drag down the screen' to refresh its contents.
-When the user drags or swipes down the screen, `onRefresh` event is triggered and the app developer can handle that event and implement the desired functionality.
-In this app we are calling our `getForecast()` when we handle that event
+Used `SwipeRefreshLayout` to implement the functionality where the user can swipe or drag down the screen to refresh its contents.
+When the user drags or swipes down the screen, screen shows a circular spinning progress icon and `onRefresh` event is triggered and the app developer can handle that event and implement the desired functionality.
+In this app we are calling our `getForecast()` when we handle that event.
+Following is the code snippet from the `onCreate()` method of the `MainActivity.java` where we set `OnRefreshListener` and handle the `OnRefresh()` method.

 ```java
 mSwipeRefreshLayout = (SwipeRefreshLayout)findViewById(R.id.swipeToRefresh);